akane0915/shoe-store/README.md

 The following additional user stories have been met:
 * As a user, I want to be able to remove brands from a store.
+* As a user, I want to be able to update a brand name and price.
+* As a user, I want to be able to delete a brand.

 ### Prerequisites